nulogy/design-system/docs/catalog/visual_style/typography.md

 src: "text.svg"
 ```

+### Line height
+The default line heights above should be appropriate for most interfaces but if your design requires a different line height you can use 16px, 32px or 40px.

 ## Usage
-There are type components for headings and interface text available via React and token references for all sizes and line heights.
-There is also fontMetrics utility function that calculates the line heigh ratio based on the font size and the target line height input.
+There are type components for headings and interface text available via React as well as token references for all sizes and line heights.

 [React components](/components/type)
 [Tokens](/tokens#typography)